sejalvasan/DonationPaymentGateway/README.md

 # DonationPaymentGateway
- This is my project submission for an internship with The Sparks Foundation Payment Gateway Integration is developed using HTML, CSS and Bootstrap.
+ This is my project submission for an internship with The Sparks Foundation. </br>
+ Payment Gateway Integration is developed using HTML, CSS and Bootstrap.
 For payment gateway, Razorpay is used. </br>

  For Demo use :-</br>